Small Businesses – Big on Wellness

 Vision – Culture – Image

 When it comes to any brand, there are always 3 key items to consider and notice the alignment of: Vision, culture, and image.
 Your organization has a vision, one in a big picture sense, and another that relates specifically to wellness.
 Maybe the wellness vision is that “We provide a healthy workplace that encourages engagement in team and individual wellness, supporting a physical workplace that is based on wellness standards as well as team and individual wellness improvements.”
 The culture is what it is.
 Are people taking smoking breaks?
 Do people elevate their standing desks?
 Participate in activities?
 Actually encourage and congratulate each other on wellness goals?
 Are they into it?
 Really?
 You may have data, or be able to collect data relating to wellness culture.
 Culture is not something that can be outright dictated, however, it can be influenced and changed (e.g. by providing the standing desk, you are influencing behavior change).
-Additionally, no matter how grand the vision is from on high, there is another factor that the organization cannot mandate, and that is the image: how the efforts are perceived.
-This is the reason to sprinkle some “image” questions into the culture audit.
+Additionally, no matter how grand the vision is from on high, there is another factor that the organization cannot mandate, and that is the image: how the efforts are perceived from the external P.O.V.?
+Maybe outsiders your company as the epitome of wellness but employees are hiding in bathroom stalls bawling their eyes out because of workplace toxicity.

 This is the VCI brand model applied to wellness.
 For a brand, like Southwest, they have the vision, say, to be the safe, affordable, and fun airline.
 When you take a flight with them, you will likely see that the employee culture is one of fun.
 They tell jokes.
 They make bags of peanuts “race” down the aisle when ascending.
 They are vibrant, helpful and joyous people.
 Next up, image: What do their customers think?
 Their customers do, indeed, see Southwest as safe, affordable, fun, and transparent.
 This is what you see in real life, as well as online.
 VCI is in perfect alignment for Southwest.